 YouTube: I watch a lot of videos about productivity, planning, planner set-ups, etc. As such, it’s hardly surprising that I eventually stumbled across videos about digital planning.
 I use a Happy Planner, so I’m already used to being able to customize my planner because it’s a discbound system that allows pages to be moved around and added.
 Seeing how much more customization was possible with a digital planner really appealed to me, as my handwriting is terrible and I have no need for so much crafting supplies.
 I use creative projects to help de-stress during tough points in the semester, so about mid-April I started looking for how-to videos about creating digital planners.
 I definitely credit the videos by LLovesMac89 as the ones that allowed me to create my own planner pretty quickly and easily.

 Keynote: This is the Apple app that I used to create the hyperlinked PDFs.
 By hyperlinked, I mean that every planner tab on every page is a link so that you can maneuver through the PDF quickly.
 Want to open up your planner and go straight to your second project?
 Just click on the second project tab on whatever page you’re on and you’ll go directly to that project’s first page in the PDF.
 Figuring out how to mask shapes was a slight struggle, but once I figured it out, it was so much fun to create the “planner” and its tabs.
 I’ll talk more about masking shapes in next week’s post about digital “stickers.”
+I also made a few digital notebooks with this app, so that I could try out bullet journaling or note-taking via my iPad.

 Good Notes: To actually use the digital academic planner I created, I bought this app for $7.99.
 It’s incredibly user-friendly, in my opinion, and it makes reading and annotating PDFs so easy.
 It takes a few tries to understand the various settings, but once you get into the rhythm, you’ll start finding additional reasons to use this app, if you don’t already.
 While the planner should work with some other PDF annotators, this is the only app I’ve used so it’s the one I focus on in my tutorial below.
+In case you want to consider other productivity tools alongside your planner, here are a few other digital tools to try out.

 MagicEraser: This is a free app that allows you to erase certain parts of images.
 So, you can design headings, graphs, stickers, etc. and then “erase” the white space behind and around these things so that they are all that’s left to paste into the planner pages.
 So, for example, if you create a header for each month in Word, you can take a screenshot of that page, then “erase” the background so that all that’s left are the words.
 There are a lot of free “stickers” and icons to be found online (Pinterest), so using this app can help liven up your planner, if you’re interested.